elastisys/compliantkubernetes/docs/operator-manual/access-control.md

 ## Users onboarding

-This describes how to create Super application developers
+This describes how to create Application Developers who should be Administrators.

 ### OpenSearch